nearform/titus/docs/developers/packages/titus-backend/README.md

 * `lib/` - contains the server sources
 * `lib/config` - server configuration: reads environment variable values, with default values from the `.env` file
 * `lib/plugins` - hapi plugins for cross-cutting features.
 Contains PG instrumenter and Auth0 + [jwt] strategy
-* `lib/routs` - Hapi plugins declaring HTTP routes.
-You'll find the health-check there
+* `lib/routs` - hapi plugins declaring HTTP routes.
+The health check is also contained here
 * `tools/` - contains tooling not used by the server itself, but related to it, such as database migration tools and scripts

 ### Auth0 Plugin